BartSte/dotfiles-windows/README.md

 base push
 ```
 ## Multiple layers
 Using a bare repository allows you to working on multiple repositories in the same folder.
 For dotfiles this is typically the `$HOME` folder.
-As such, the repositories `dotfiles` `dotfiles-linux`, `dotfiles-secret` (private) and `dotfiles-windows` should all be created in a bare repository in the `$HOME` folder.
+As such, the repositories `dotfiles` `dotfiles-linux`, and `dotfiles-windows` should all be created in a bare repository in the `$HOME` folder.
 I call them `<repo-name>.git`.
 Here, the repository `dotfiles.git` can be interpreted as the base layer, containing dotfiles that are cross-platform.
 On top of that, a linux layer can be added, i.e., the `dotfiles-linux.git` bare repository.
 As an example, the following code adds a file `.foo` to the `dotfiles` repository (using the alias `base`), and a file `.bar` to the `dotfiles-linux` repostory (using the alias `lin`):
 ```bash
 base add .foo
 lin add .bar